The Place of the Dead: Plot

 Back in the jungle, Mann is on the verge of a breakdown.
 Having recorded most of the ordeal on his video camera, he makes a goodbye message to his son Robert (he had previously named a waterfall after him) in a very emotional scene.
-Soon after Mayfeild finds Mann lying on the floor on the verge of giving up, telling him that he has found a way out.
+Soon after Mayfield finds Mann lying on the floor on the verge of giving up, telling him that he has found a way out.
 The two men emerge into a village where they are given food and water.
 An elderly woman treats Mann's infected wound with a traditional herbal medicine which appears to completely and instantly cure it.

 After they have been driven into town, Mayfield and Mann meet with Brittan and Page.
 Page angrily accuses them of abandoning an injured man "because you thought he'd hold you back".
 After Page leaves, Brittan explains to them that Neill had led his party into the gully after all and was now trapped in there.
-Nobody had raised the alarm however, as nobody knew they missing.
+Nobody had raised the alarm however, as nobody knew they were missing.
 Neill hadn't even given a finishing date to the authorities.
 Brittan remembered that Neill had planned to stay close to the river throughout the expedition and advised the search and rescue teams of this.
 By flying the helicopter low and examining the river, the rear party are eventually found.

-Back in the present, Neill openly accuses Brittan and Mayfeild of condemning him to a "slow death by starvation".
-Mayfeild counters this by saying Neill shouldn't have brought along the Chinese soldiers.
+Back in the present, Neill openly accuses Brittan and Mayfield of condemning him to a "slow death by starvation".
+Mayfield counters this by saying Neill shouldn't have brought along the Chinese soldiers.
 Brittan stated that he made the right decision but for the wrong reasons: had he waited for them they'd all have become trapped and no one would have looked for them, resulting in all their deaths.
 However, he didn't know this when he made the decision.

 The film concludes by stating that Neill and Foster were severely criticised and that their leadership had been "flawed and over-ambitious".
-Meanwhile, Corporal Brittan, Lance Corporal Mayfeild and Lance Corporal Yiu Keung 'Kevin' Cheung all received commendations for their actions during the ordeal.
+Meanwhile, Corporal Brittan, Lance Corporal Mayfield and Lance Corporal Yiu Keung 'Kevin' Cheung all received commendations for their actions during the ordeal.